Australia to resume quarantine-free travel with New Zealand

 "Tourism Australia will look to scale up its marketing activities in New Zealand, with an immediate focus on building confidence and broadening knowledge of the depth of Australia's tourism offering," Tehan asserted.

-Australia has largely re-opened after months of lockdown designed to get a handle of burgeoning Covid infections.
+Australia has largely re-opened after months of lockdown designed to get a handle on burgeoning Covid infections.

-Closed for 18 months, Australia's international borders are set to reopen Monday for fully vaccinated travellers.

-Returning Australian citizens and permanent residents who have received two doses of an approved vaccine and test negative within 72 hours of departure will also not have to quarantine on their return to New South Wales and Victoria.
+Australia's international borders have been closed for 18 months.
+From Monday, the states of New South Wales and Victoria are allowing in fully vaccinated Australian citizens, permanent residents and their immediate families without caps or quarantine requirements.

 Australia, a country of some 25 million people, has recorded nearly 1,700 deaths and more than 165,000 cases since the pandemic began.